-This Guide covers Operations Research and Supply Chain Management
+This Guide covers Operations Research and Supply Chain Management and Logistics.

 Business Operations are a company's proceeses for creating high-quality products as quickly and efficiently as possible.